TarVK/waddles/README.md

 ![Banner]("/../documentation/screenshots/desktop.png)

 This game supports a variety of settings, explained in the [settings section](#settings) and supports 2+ player PvP.
 This game was made within a day as a challenge (and because I didn't want to waste too much time on it) by adapting my previous game [themCards](https://github.com/TarVK/themCards).
+Several minor improvements and bug fixes were made after this initial day to improve user experience however.

 ## Gameplay